Jo Grimond: Retirement and death

 Upon leaving the House of Commons, he was created a life peer as Baron Grimond, of Firth in the County of Orkney on 12 October 1983.
 He remained devoted to his former parliamentary constituency, and was buried in Finstown on Orkney.

 Marriage and children

-In 1938, Grimond married liberal politician Laura Bonham Carter (1918–1994).
+In 1938, Grimond married Liberal politician Laura Bonham Carter (1918–1994).
 His wife was the granddaughter of the former Liberal Prime Minister H. H. Asquith, and the daughter of the influential Liberal politician and peer Violet Asquith (1887–1969) and her politician and civil servant husband, Maurice Bonham Carter.
-Laura Grimond was also the sister of another life peer, Mark Bonham Carter, (1922–1994) who was the victor of the 1958 by-election at Torrington.
+Laura Grimond was also the sister of another life peer, Mark Bonham Carter (1922–1994), who won the 1958 by-election at Torrington for the Liberal Party.